 Why are Catamarans Popular?

 Size and stability are the main factors.
 With two hulls and the space in between, there tends to be more room on a catamaran, both above and below decks.
 Vacationers chartering a boat love cats for this reason.
 There’s space for a lot of people and a lot of stuff.
-Additionally, the stability offered by having two hulls means that the boat doesn’t heel over like a monohull–it stays pretty much level.
+Additionally, the stability offered by having two hulls means that the boat doesn’t heel like a monohull–it stays pretty much level.
 This means the sailing experience is less tiring, as you aren’t battling gravity.
 Catamarans don’t need as much water underneath them, so you can sail in shallower places than a monohull, and in your anchorage at night you won’t roll around.
 There’s also a bit more privacy for those onboard, as the two hulls are completely separate from one another.
-Lastly, they tend to be faster!

 How is Catamaran Sailing Different from Monohull Sailing?